American Political Science Association Institute for Civically Engaged Research (ICER)

 - Mapping the different and varied ways that political scientists engage.

 We will explore these issues by discussing relevant readings, by analyzing specific examples of civically engaged political science research, and by considering the research plans and ideas of the participants in the Institute.

-The Institute will take place on the campus of Tufts University, in the Boston area, from June 17-22, 2019.
-Approximately twenty participants will meet each day from June 17-20 for intensive discussions.
-Participants are expected to attend the Frontiers of Democracy conference with approximately 120 other scholars and practitioners from the evening of June 20 until noon on June 22 in downtown Boston.
+The Institute will take place on the campus of Tufts University, in the Boston area, from June 15-20, 2020.
+Participants are expected to attend the Frontiers of Democracy conference with approximately 120 other scholars and practitioners.

 How to Apply